-Questioning is a strategy that struggling readers don’t always understand.
+Questioning is a strategy that older readers don’t always buy into.
 When teachers pose questions, they can respond, but asking students to pose their own?
-That’s difficult.
-Still, it’s valuable to teach students how to ask questions about what they are reading.
+It can be a tough sell at first.

 I tell my students:

-- When you feel your mind beginning to wander from the text, draw yourself back in by pausing and asking clarification questions about what you just read.
+- When you feel your mind beginning to wander from the text, draw yourself back in by pausing and asking clarifying questions about what you just read.

 - When you feel confused about what you are reading, ask questions out loud.
 Talk to a friend or to the teacher.
 If you are at home, write your questions down so that we can discuss them during class.